 - PKI management and detailed common methods of attacking encryption with basic and specific attacks.

-6th domain – Security and Architecture models
+6. Security and architecture models

 Under this, you must understand the security system for public and government models differently.

 - Study models- bell- LaPadula, Biba, Clark-Wilson, access control lists.

 - Understanding of TCSEC, ITSEC, common criteria, IPSec.